Here are detailed instructions on how to get SnapPy working on a variety of platforms. The current version is 2.1 which was released on March 3, 2014.

 If you are running Windows 7 and the program works except for the 3D graphics features, then you are likely missing “msvcr71.dll”.

 Here are short recipes which work on many Linux systems, with both 32-bit and 64-bit kernels supported.
 These instructions assume you have system administrator (superuser) privileges; if not, you can install SnapPy into a virtual environment assuming the needed packages are installed.
-For other systems, try the one closet to yours below, and if that fails, follow the instructions for generic Unix in the next section.
+For other systems, try the one closest to yours below, and if that fails, follow the instructions for generic Unix in the next section.

 Fedora: Tested on versions 8-10, 14 (Werewolf-Sulfer-Cambridge, Laughlin):